hazeez/study/docs/statistics/Hypothesis_Testing_02.md

 The project manager claims that the software defects raised are resolved within 5 business days.
 I being the quality department manager think it is taking longer to fix the bugs.

-The null and alternate hypothesis are mentioned below
+The null and alternate hypothesis is mentioned below

 $$
  \mathbf{H}_\mathbf{0}: Resolution\space  period \le 5 days \\